-Invicta started out in Switzerland producing competitively priced watches that almost anyone could afford.
+The Invicta brand started out in Switzerland producing competitively priced watches that almost anyone could afford.

 Their goal was to put Swiss quality watches in the hands of people who normally could not afford it.
-However, over the years, the company has changed hands, the majority of the production is now overseas and the watches may no longer be as good as they once were?
+However, over the years, the company has changed hands, with headquarters in Hollywood, the majority of the production is now overseas and the watches may no longer be as good as they once were?

 So, I thought I would do a detailed review of their range of watches and see if they still stand the test of time (no pun intended).